-NO MONEY, NO FREEDOM: The Need For Bail Reform
+No Money, No Freedom: The Need for Bail Reform

-September 2016
+ACLU of Washington September 2016

 The U.S. imprisons people at a higher rate than any other nation on earth.
 In doing so, we cause great damage to the lives of millions of Americans.
 A fair and just society is one that substantially reduces incarceration, using it only when no other options can keep us safe.